last updated: 14 Sep 2023

 Renewals

 Books may be renewed on request or through your online library account.
 All books are subject to immediate recall if requested by another user and should be returned immediately if a recall notice is issued.
-There are no fines for overdues, but you may be asked to pay for a replacement if a book is lost or damaged.
+There are no fines for overdue, but you may be asked to pay for a replacement if a book is lost or damaged.

 ____________________________________________________________________________________________________________________